 This is my definitive guide to becoming a thriving yoga teacher, on the path of least resistance.

-Of course, there are other ways to do it, but these are the exact things I wish I knew when I started my career, that would have saved me tons and tons of valuable time and wasted energy.
+Of course, there are other ways to pursue yoga as a career, but these are the exact things I wish I knew when I started my career, that would have saved me tons and tons of valuable time and wasted energy.

 1. Develop a regular practice (at least 3 times a week)